-- Increased pain, swelling, warmth, or redness at the procedure site - Redness or warmth around the procedure site or pus or blood draining from the procedure site - Your access arm or hand is pale, painful, or cold during treatment - A fever (more than 100°F / 38°C) - Chills, with or without fever - Bright red blood has soaked through the bandage / dressing over the procedure site. - You have bleeding from your access site that does not stop after 20 minutes of gentle pressure. - You have new or worse pain at the procedure site. - You are vomiting, or have new or worse nausea and/or vomiting - Pain or cramping in the abdomen not relieved by pain medication - Redness or red streaks around the skin wound - Bleeding, pain or drainage at the puncture site - Calf tenderness or pain - Numbness or tingling in the foot, thigh or leg (groin puncture), or numbness or tingling in the hand, forearm or upper arm (wrist puncture) - Swelling of the ankle and/or foot (groin puncture) or swelling of the hand and/or wrist (wrist puncture) - Increased bruising extending beyond the puncture site - Colour change and/or coolness of the leg or foot (groin puncture) or arm or hand (wrist puncture)
+- Increased pain, swelling, warmth, or redness at the procedure site - Redness or warmth around the procedure site or pus or blood draining from the procedure site - A fever (more than 100°F / 38°C) - Chills, with or without fever - Bright red blood has soaked through the bandage / dressing over the procedure site. - You have bleeding from your access site that does not stop after 20 minutes of gentle pressure. - New or worse pain at the puncture site or increased bruising extending beyond the puncture site - You are vomiting, or have new or worse nausea and/or vomiting - Redness or red streaks around the skin wound - Bleeding, pain or drainage at the puncture site - Numbness or tingling in the foot, thigh or leg (groin puncture), or numbness or tingling in the hand, forearm or upper arm (wrist puncture) - A lump larger than a golf ball (groin puncture) or grape (wrist puncture) at the insertion site. - Colour change and/or coolness of the leg or foot (groin puncture) or arm or hand (wrist puncture)